surajpaib/Emotion-Recognition/README.md

 pip install -r requirements.txt

 ```
-Put the unzipped kaggle data in the data/ folder.
-The fer2013.csv file must be at the path data/fer2013/fer2013/fer2013.csv.
-The path to the csv can also be manually specified ( Look at Running the code instructions)
+Put the unzipped kaggle data in the ```data/``` folder.
+The fer2013.csv file must be at the path ```data/fer2013/fer2013/fer2013.csv.``` The path to the csv can also be manually specified ( Look at Running the code instructions)

 Alternatively, on linux
 ```
 bash scripts/download_data.sh
 ```
-can be run to save download and store the data in the needed location
+can be run to download and store the data in the needed location